 The target group for scholarships are postgraduates from Sub-Saharan Africa (excluding South Africa) with a Master’s degree who want to pursue PhD courses in South Africa (In-Region scholarships).
 It has been agreed upon that DAAD cooperates with AIMS by offering up to six In-Region Scholarships for PhD studies in the field of Mathematical Sciences.
 Students although registered at UWC, UCT or Stellenbosch University will need to be affiliated to AIMS South Africa either through co-supervision or research collaboration.
 Students will be required to spend some time at AIMS South Africa throughout their studies.

-- have completed their last university degree not more than 6 years ago at the time of application must be nationals or permanent resident of a Sub-Saharan African Country, excluding South Africa
+Applicants must have successfully completed generally a two-year university degree (doctoral candidates) with above average results (upper forth of class); clearly show motivation and strong commitment; have thorough knowledge of the language of instruction; have completed their last university degree not more than 6 years ago at the time of application must be nationals or permanent resident of a Sub-Saharan African Country, excluding South Africa should generally be

 a) staff member of a public university,